Take an Early Look at the Condos Coming to Rosslyn's Huge New Mixed-Use Community

 The developer released new renderings, as well as a virtual tour of the Pierce condos this week, depicting the 27-story building’s communal amenities and modern finishes.
 The condos will range from one- to three-bedrooms, and residents will have access to a rooftop terrace, two-story gym, a club room, and a “hotel-style” lobby.
 The condo owners will also be able to use the rooftop pool at the Evo apartments.

-While specific tenants have not been announced for the Highlands’ 40,000 square feet of retail space, the developer anticipates a mix of national and local brands.
+VIDA Fitness and CVS Pharmacy have signed on for some of the Highlands’ 40,000 square feet of retail space.
+The developer anticipates a mix of national and local brands will occupy the ground-floor retail when the development is done.
 A revamped fire station and public school will also be part of the Highlands, as will a new street with bike lanes connecting Wilson Boulevard and 18th Street.
 The Highlands site is walking distance to both the Courthouse and Rosslyn metro stations, and a 10-minute drive to Amazon HQ2 in Crystal City.

 Here’s a look at the future Pierce condos.

-Note: *This post has been corrected to reflect that CVS Pharmacy and VIDA Fitness have committed as retail tenants.